francisbyrne/mighty-errors/README.md

 Options
 ------
+- `clearAllEnabled` - (default: false) Set to `true` in order to add a button to the template that clears all errors
+- `ignoreRepeats` - (default: false) Set to `true` to ignore repeated errors; errors with the same `message` will not be added to the collection
 - `styleDisabled` - (default: false) Set to `true` in order to disable the default CSS styles.
 Note: the css file will still load but the `default-style` class will not be appended to the error container so the styles won't be applied
-- `clearAllEnabled` - (default: false) Set to `true` in order to add a button to the template that clears all errors

 Note: `Errors.options` is currently non-reactive, so changes will not re-render the template